Papri chat: Preparation

-Papri chaat is traditionally prepared using crisp fried dough wafers known as papri, along with boiled chick peas, boiled potatoes, dahi (yogurt) and tamarind chutney and topped with chat masala and sev.
-The papri are typically prepared with refined white flour and ghee or oil.
+Papri chaat is traditionally prepared using crisp fried dough wafers known as papri, along with boiled chickpeas, boiled potatoes, dahi (yogurt) and tamarind chutney and topped with chat masala and sev.
+The papri are typically prepared with refined wheat flour (maida) and ghee or oil.
 Mint, cilantro and spices may also be used.
 The dish has sweet, sour, tangy and spicy flavors and a creamy and crunchy texture.

 Etymology

-Papri refers to the wafers, and the word chaat is derived from Sanskrit verb caṭ means tasting with a fingertip and represents the sound made; thereby, it refers to several fast food dishes and snacks.
+Papri refers to the wafers, and the word chaat is derived from the Sanskrit verb caṭ which means tasting with a fingertip and represents the sound made; thereby, it refers to several fast food dishes and snacks.
 Chaat is a thick cream in Hindi.
 The term also refers to a variety of dishes in India.

 A recipe for papri (as purika) is mentioned in Manasollasa, a 12th-century Sanskrit encyclopedia compiled by Someshvara III, who ruled from present-day Karnataka.

 Street food

-Papri chaat is often purveyed and consumed at mobile food stalls in India.
+Papri chaat is often sold and consumed at mobile food stalls in India.
 In India, it is more popular in the northern region of the country compared to other areas.